 No matter when you decide to plan a trip to Yosemite, there is always a ton of activities and trails to discover around the park.

 Yosemite is 3.027 km² so chances are you won’t visit every inch of the park.
 You can still fit in the most popular sights if you plan a trip to Yosemite well.
 There is also the option of booking a Yosemite tour.

-Glacier Point is a famous attraction in Yosemite National Park.
+Glacier Point is a famous attraction in Yosemite National Park and one of the best photo spots.
 It is a 1,200-foot promontory with stunning views of Half Dome, Yosemite Valley, and the Sierra Nevada.

 In order to get to Glacier Point, you can travel by car from Yosemite Valley or hike up the Panorama Trail.
 However, the road is closed in winter due to snow and ice.

 The best time to visit Glacier Point is in the spring when the wildflowers are in bloom and fall when there is more colour on the trees.
 If you visit in summer, plan on visiting around sunset when the temperature begins to drop.

 Planning a Yosemite Trip to See the Waterfalls